MelihaDelalic/Heat-Transfer-Fall-2024/README.md

 - Paraview & XMGrace - Postprocessing of results
 - Solidworks - CPU modelling and thermal study
 - Python - Data processing and temperature visualization

+## License
+These papers are for academic reference.
+If used, please provide proper attribution.